 Summary and discussion

 It is likely that both PLC and DLC questions will continue to be used in polygraph field practice, long into the future.
 Both PLC and DLC questions require skill, training and some experience.
 However, DLC questions are easier to learn and easier to standardize because they are less on dependent individual personality or examiner subjectivity as variables that may influence their effective use.
+DLCs have been used in field polygraph examinations for almost 60 years.
+Numerous studies have shown the effectiveness of DLC questions in different languages and cultures involving almost two dozen researchers and scientists, including both laboratory and field studies, and involving everything from multiple issue screening topics to the most serious crimes in society.
 We have provided a discussion of both PLC and DLC questions, along with a parallel process outline for the two types of CQs.
 We have also briefly discussed the analytic theory of the PDD test, and the goal-attainment hypothesis and mental-effort hypothesis – both of which can be applicable to both PLC and DLC questions.
 In addition, we introduce Ironic Process Theory as it applies to the PDD test and the introduction of DLC questions.

 Although not discussed at length, IPT may also be helpful to understanding the psychological basis of PLC questions, as well as towards understanding other known phenomena during PDD interviewing and testing.
 Examples include why the discussion of breathing activity may contribute to increased problems with respiration data and why innocent persons who attempt countermeasure may increase their chances of being producing test data that is interpreted as indicative of deception.
 IPT may also provide a mechanism for increased understanding of the responses of deceptive persons when answering relevant questions during PDD testing, but that is beyond the scope of this manuscript and may be a topic for another publication.